vHitsuji/MultimodalGame/README.md

 - `./logs/analyze_dense_3.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 3 pools.
 - `./logs/analyze_dense_4.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 4 pools.
 - `./logs/analyze_dense_5.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 5 pools.
+- `analyze_messages.py`: analyzes messages from a pair of agents.
+The correct format of input file is a .pkl file.
+See [Generating messages](#messages) for more details.